 Christmas may be over, Hogmanay cancelled, Burns & Beyond “postponed”, theatres gone dark, but outdoor attractions have so far survived the Scottish government’s Covid restrictions that came into force yesterday.
-One of those still standing is "Lidl on Ice", part of Edinburgh's Christmas celebrations, although you will need to get your skates on if you want to pay a visit.
+One of those still standing is the "Lidl on Ice" ice rink on George Street, part of Edinburgh's Christmas celebrations, although you will need to get your skates on if you want to pay a visit.

 Since the turn of the millennium, an outdoor ice rink has been one of the main attractions of Edinburgh’s official Christmas celebrations.
 Each festive season a rectangular rink would be erected on the lawn of East Princes Street Gardens under the Scott monument.
 I remember conditions on the rink were sometimes a little sloppy, probably because it had been warm and wet, but at a time of year known for excess and over-indulgence, a little bit of damp was a small price to pay for healthy, outdoor exertion in Edinburgh’s historic city centre park.

 In 2014, Edinburgh’s Christmas organiser Underbelly introduced an oval-shaped ice rink in St Andrew Square garden, creating a novel and memorable experience where skaters circled the towering column of the Melville monument and a round, pop-up cider bar.